 Student spotlight details

-Enderson completed the Teaching Evidence-Based Practice module in 2017, as part of the MSc in Evidence-Based Health Care.
-He is now using his skills to educate the next generation of practitioners in the field of teaching Evidence-Based Medicine (EBM), having recently launched the new Center for EBM Teaching and Research in Brazil.
+Enderson completed the Teaching Evidence-Based Practice module in 2017, as part of the MSc in Evidence-Based Health Care and is now a student on the DPhil in Evidence-Based Health Care programme.
+He is using his skills to educate the next generation of practitioners in the field of teaching Evidence-Based Medicine (EBM), having recently launched the new Center for EBM Teaching and Research in Brazil.

 'Before commencing the Teaching Evidence-Based Practice module, I was the CEO of OnSomble, a USA-based company that develops virtual-learning platforms for healthcare professionals.
 Academically,I was finishing the coursework for the MSc in Evidence-Based Health Care and, as I have a passion for teaching and disseminating good evidence, I was immediately drawn to the module.